 Consent Security Policy (CSP) configuration and limitations

 Developers can create a CSP by using a control approach, which may utilize nonces or hashes that implement the policy through a HTTP response.
 Browsers that support the CSP can parse the header information and determine which trusted domains and scripts can be loaded based on instructions in the header.
 CSPs were traditionally built just using a control URL domain approach which allows scripts to be loaded from vetted sites, but this assumed that all requests coming from these known domains were safe and able to be executed.

 However, this assumption doesn’t apply to modern applications where a CSP may be bypassed by JSONP endpoints and other CDNs, along with third parties that use AngularJS library, which allow attackers to gain access.
 These CSPs may also be weak against certain types of XSS attacks, in particular DOM-based XSS due to unsafe-inline policies.

 A study was produced which revealed that the recommended methodology now incorporates a nonce-based strict CSP approach.
 A strict CSP requires adding a nonce element to all <script> elements, which some platforms can do automatically.
 Inline event handlers must also be Refactored, and for every page load a new nonce must be created, which can slow the site down.
 Numerous other site adoptions must also be implemented.
 Coding mistakes can also happen with large CSPs such as a missing “object-src,” where a policy specifies script-src but lacks the object-src directive (and does not set the default-src) which allows script execution by injecting plugin resources.

-Even if a strict CSP approach is used, Google studies show around 25% of XSS bugs can still be exploited, such as:
+Even if a strict CSP approach is used, Google studies show around 25 percent of XSS bugs can still be exploited, such as: